Ed Stewart: Career with BBC Radio and Television

-After Radio London shut down, Stewart became one of the first DJs to join Radio 1, presenting Happening Sunday and What's New.
+After Radio London shut down, Stewart became one of the first DJs to join BBC Radio 1, presenting Happening Sunday and What's New.
 In 1968, Stewart took over the weekend morning Junior Choice show, where he remained for a dozen years.
-The show was peppered with catch-phrase jingles such as "'Ello Darlin'", recorded by an unknown patient at a hospital in Billericay, and "Happy Birthday to You" sung by an eight-year-old boy, from a football club in Crosskeys, on the team coach after the match.

-In 1968 he recorded the charity single "I Like My Toys", a cover of The Idle Race song, as "Stewpot And Save The Children Fund Choir".
+The show featured Stewart's trademark jingles, including "'Ello Darlin'" and "Happy Birthday to You".
+In 1968 he recorded the charity single "I Like My Toys", a cover of a song by The Idle Race, as "Stewpot And Save The Children Fund Choir".

 In 1972 he also presented Radio 1's Sunday Sport show.
-One week in early 1972, he stood in for Alan Freeman on Pick of the Pops, as well as sitting in for the likes of David Hamilton and Terry Wogan through the 1970s.
-On 10 September 1973 Stewart became the first presenter of Radio 1's Newsbeat programme.
+In one week in early 1972 he stood in for Alan Freeman on Pick of the Pops, and he sat in for such presenters as David Hamilton and Terry Wogan through the 1970s.
+On 10 September 1973, Stewart became the first presenter of Radio 1's Newsbeat programme.

 Stewart became a regular presenter of the BBC television programme Top of the Pops in 1971.
 He also presented the children's programme Crackerjack from 1975 to 1979, and had a short-lived programme Ed and Zed in 1970.
-In 1967, Stewart was the host on the Associated-Rediffusion game show Exit!
+In 1967, Stewart was the host of the Associated-Rediffusion game show Exit!
 It's the Way-Out Show.

-In 1980 Stewart moved to Radio 2, presenting Family Favourites and the weekday afternoon programme from 2 pm to 4 pm.
+In 1980 Stewart moved to Radio 2, presenting the weekday afternoon programme from 2 pm to 4 pm.
 He was dropped from the line-up in October 1983.
 Stewart said he was "shocked and disappointed" by the decision of Radio 2 controller Bryant Marriott not to renew his contract.